PRX/Infrastructure/ci/README.md

 The high-level goals of the system are:

 - Watch for important code changes that are pushed to GitHub repositories, including all commits to `master` branches, as well as to open [pull requests](https://help.github.com/articles/about-pull-requests/)
-- Run build, test, or other processes defined by the applications any time there are such code changes
+- Run any build, test, or other processes defined by the applications any time there are such code changes
 - Notify developers of the status of those processes in Slack, and ensure that the [build status](https://github.com/blog/1227-commit-status-api) in GitHub is accurate
 - Allow for code that passes build and test process to be packaged and pushed to destinations from which it can be deployed
 - Create small amounts of lightweight, reusable code to [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) up the amount of boilerplate needed for getting a project to support this type of continuous integration